adavisacom/100daysofcloud/Journey/001/Readme.md

 ![placeholder image](https://via.placeholder.com/1200x600)

 # New post title here
+My 100 day journey into the cloud.
 ## Introduction

 ✍️ (Why) Explain in one or two sentences why you choose to do this project or cloud topic for your day's study.
+Wanted to be more involed with my learning process and have a place to document my journey.
 ## Prerequisite

 ✍️ (What) Explain in one or two sentences the base knowledge a reader would need before describing the the details of the cloud service or topic.